ElektraInitiative/libelektra/doc/tutorials/merge.md

 The standard naming scheme for a three-way merge consists of ours, theirs, and base:
 *	ours refers to the local copy of a file
 *	theirs refers to a remote copy
-*	base refers to their common anscestor.
+*	base refers to their common ancestor.

 This works very similarly for KeySets, especially ones that consist of mounted conffiles.